LowPolyCat1/rustwarden/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Security Disclosure

-If you discover a security vulnerability, please email [security@example.com] instead of using the issue tracker.

 ## Acknowledgments

 - Built with [Rust](https://www.rust-lang.org/)